-- 7.1.2.1 To work with the Region, the Province and neighbouring municipalities to facilitate the implementation of the planned network of transit services shown conceptually on Map 2 Centres and Corridors and Transit Network, and to structure new mixed-use neighbourhoods and intensification areas around these transit lines in support of the 2031 transit modal split targets established by Section 7.2.26 of the Regional Official Plan. - 7.1.2.2 To review, in consultation with the Region, the Province and the City of Toronto, further improvements to support the planned network of transit services including, but not limited to:
+- 7.1.2.1 To work with the Region, the Province and neighbouring municipalities to facilitate the implementation of the planned network of transit services shown conceptually on Map 2 Centres and Corridors and Transit Network, and to structure new mixed-use neighbourhoods and intensification areas around these transit lines in support of the 2031 transit modal split targets established by Section 7.2.26 of the Regional Official Plan. - 7.1.2.2 To review, in consultation with the Region, the Province and the City of Toronto, further improvements to support the planned network of transit services including, but not limited to: - a) alternative rapid transit technologies including electrification on the existing CNR Bala, CNR Uxbridge and CPR Havelock rail lines as shown on Appendix E - Transportation, Services and Utilities; and - b) redevelopment opportunities around the existing and proposed GO stations shown on Map 2 Centres and Corridors and Transit Network and potential additional stations along the CNR Uxbridge line. - 7.1.2.3 To plan and design major developments and redevelopments in accordance with Markham, Regional and Provincial guidelines and policies for transit-supportive development.

-Transit use can be further reinforces by appropriate streetscape design and better connections between transit stops/stations and surrounding development, as well as by improving linkages to the supporting network of pedestrian and cycling facilities.
+Transit use can be further reinforced by appropriate streetscape design and better connections between transit stops/stations and surrounding development, as well as by improving linkages to the supporting network of pedestrian and cycling facilities.

-- a) all day rail service, and alternative rapid transit technologies including electrification, on the existing CNR Bala, CNR Uxbridge and CPR Havelock rail lines as shown on Appendix E - Transportation, Services and Utilities; and - b) redevelopment opportunities around the existing and proposed GO stations shown on Map 2 Centres and Corridors and Transit Network and potential additional stations along the CNR Uxbridge line. - 7.1.2.3 To plan and design new communities, major new developments and redevelopments in accordance with Markham, Regional and Provincial guidelines and policies for transit-supportive development, including reducing walking distances to transit stops. - 7.1.2.4 To work with York Region to secure lands required for the public transit right-of-ways shown on Map 2 Centres and Corridors and Transit Network, and for other transit-related purposes, through the development approvals process and at no public cost. - 7.1.2.5 To consult with York Region and York Region Transit/Viva on measures to reduce delays to transit vehicles on Transit Priority Corridors, at major intersections and other congestion points while seeking to avoid the need for additional continuous traffic lanes. - 7.1.2.6 To work in partnership with the Region to augment Markham's transit network by: - a) implementing improved local transit services to provide more direct transit links between adjacent communities; - b) extending transit priority measures to Markham controlled streets; and - c) engaging with the Region's Smart Commute program, local Transportation Management Associations and the business community to explore the introduction of "smart shuttle" services which provide specific, dedicated and personalized access to transit services between major centres of commerce, transportation and employment. - To work with the providers of public transit to ensure their services are accessible to people of all ages and abilities. - To support the implementation of an equitable fare strategy that is integrated with transit services in adjacent Regions, the City of Toronto and with Metrolinx. - 7.1.2.9 To work with York Region and the Province to develop funding mechanisms to facilitate the transit network in Markham.
+- 7.1.2.4 To work with York Region to secure lands required for the public transit right-of-ways shown on Map 2 Centres and Corridors and Transit Network, and for other transit-related purposes, through the development approvals process and at no public cost. - 7.1.2.5 To consult with York Region and York Region Transit/Viva on measures to reduce delays to transit vehicles on Transit Priority Corridors, at major intersections and other congestion points while seeking to avoid the need for additional continuous traffic lanes. - 7.1.2.6 To work in partnership with the Region to augment Markham's transit network by: - a) implementing improved local transit services to provide more direct transit links between adjacent communities; - b) extending transit priority measures to Markham controlled streets; and - c) engaging with the Region's Smart Commute program, local Transportation Management Associations and the business community to explore the introduction of "Smart Shuttle" services. - 7.1.2.7 To work with the providers of public transit to ensure their services are accessible to people with disabilities. - 7.1.2.8 To support the implementation of an equitable fare strategy that is integrated with transit services in adjacent Regions, the City of Toronto and with Metrolinx. - 7.1.2.9 To work with York Region and the Province to develop funding mechanisms to facilitate the transit network in Markham.